 In the event that you are utilizing a managed hosting solution then you don’t have to stress such a great amount of applying security updates for the operating system as the hosting company should deal with this.

 Well, multiple security breaches arise when a user can upload files to a server.
-You must make sure that you go through all the vulnerabilities connected to uploading of the files and take suitable precautions against these vulnerabilities, for instance, moving the uploaded files to publicly inaccessible folders, renaming uploaded files, checking the types of the file uploaded and more on.
+You must make sure that you go through all the vulnerabilities connected to uploading of the files and take suitable precautions against these vulnerabilities, for instance, moving the uploaded files to publicly inaccessible folders, renaming uploaded files, checking the types of the file uploaded, and move on.

 Check Your Php Code With Tools

-Now a large number of tools available to test the security of your code.
-Make sure, you are trying your best to write secure code, adhere to security practices and accurately review your code for errors.
+Now a large number of tools are available to test the security of your code.
+Make sure, you are trying your best to write secure code, adhere to security practices, and accurately review your code for errors.